iliasam/Laser_tape_reverse_engineering/Code/Readme.txt

+Important notice - all this firmware has been tested only with 512A hardware!

 Firmware_dist_calculation_fast:  firmware for laser tape MCU.
 This program captures data from ADC, calculate phase difference using Goertzel algorithm, calculate distance in mm, send results to UART.